apnadkarni/blt/doc/listview.rst

     will be executed.

   **-yscrollincrement** *numPixels*
     Sets the vertical scrolling unit.
-This is the distance the menu is scrolled vertically by one unit. *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the menu.
+This is the distance the list is scrolled vertically by one unit. *NumPixels* is a non-negative value indicating the distance in pixels to scroll the list.
 The value may have any of the forms accept able to **Tk_GetPixels**.
 The default is "20".

-*pathName* **curselection**
-  Returns a list containing the indices of all of the items that are currently selected.
+*pathName* **curselection** Returns a list containing the indices of all of the items that are currently selected.
 If there are no items are selected, then the empty string is returned.

 *pathName* **deactivate**
-  Redisplays all list items using their normal colors.
-This typically is used by widget bindings to un-highlight list items as the pointer is moved over the menu.
+  Redisplays all items using their normal colors.
+This typically is used by widget bindings to un-highlight items as the pointer is moved over the widget.

 *pathName* **delete** *itemName*\ ...
-  Deletes one or more items from the menu. *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
+  Deletes one or more items from the list. *ItemName* may be a label, index, or tag and may refer to multiple items (for example "all").

 *pathName* **exists** *itemName*
-  Returns *itemName* exists in the widget. *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  Returns *itemName* exists in the widget. *ItemName* may be a label, index, or tag, but may not represent more than one item.
 Returns "1" is the item exists, "0" otherwise.

 *pathName* **find** *pattern* ?\ *switches* ... ?
-  Searches for the next list item that matches *string*.
+  Searches for the next item that matches *string*.
 Returns the index of the matching item or "-1" if no match is found.  *Switches* can be one of the following:

   **-any**
     Search all items: hidden, disabled, etc.